Run your application

 runs every time your application starts up.

 Initializers can be used to create any initial state that your application needs.
-In particular, they are usually where any singleton states used by your application are created.
+In particular, they are usually where any singleton instances used by your application are created.

 - Python